 Common work includes:

-- Adhering to the guidelines created by the government, local bodies and clients when planning, creating and maintaining infrastructure
+- Adhering to the guidelines created by the government, local bodies, and clients when planning, creating and maintaining infrastructure

-- Tendering the contracts and hire contractors
+- Tendering the contracts and hiring contractors

 - Creating cost estimates and contracts